semgrep/semgrep-docs/docs/kb/semgrep-supply-chain/why-no-findings.md

 ###  Is the supported lockfile present in an appropriate location with the expected name?

-Semgrep Supply Chain searches the parent directories of any files for a language and ecosystem for the nearest relevant lockfile.
-This typically means that monorepos are recognized by the presence of the lockfiles in subdirectories.
+Semgrep Supply Chain searches the parent directories of any files for a language for the nearest relevant lockfile.
+This typically means that monolithic repositories (monorepos) are recognized by the presence of the lockfiles in subdirectories.

-Only the lockfile names indicated in the [Supported Languages table](/docs/supported-languages/#general-availability) are recognized by Semgrep Supply Chain.
+Semgrep Supply Chain only recognizes the lockfile names indicated in the [Supported Languages table](/docs/supported-languages/#general-availability).

-### Does the lockfile contain dependencies with pinned versions?
+### Does the lockfile contain dependencies with exact versions?

-If your dependency file is a [manifest file](/docs/semgrep-supply-chain/glossary/#manifest-file) and contains unpinned versions, Semgrep Supply Chain does not report vulnerabilities for the dependencies that are not pinned.
+If your dependency file is a [manifest file](/docs/semgrep-supply-chain/glossary/#manifest-file) and does not specify exact (pinned) versions for all dependencies, Semgrep Supply Chain does not report vulnerabilities for the dependencies that are not pinned.
 An unpinned dependency may already be installed at a safe version for a particular [Advisory](https://semgrep.dev/docs/semgrep-supply-chain/glossary/#advisory).

 Pinned dependencies can be analyzed even if the file contains other unpinned dependencies.
 Manifest files can also be helpful to determine whether a dependency is [transitive](/docs/semgrep-supply-chain/glossary/#transitive-or-indirect-dependency).